johnynek/bosatsu/docs/language_guide.md

 ```
 favorite_animals = ["elephant", "humpback whale", "dog"]
 ```

+Unlike Python, but like all of Bosatsu, lists are immutable values.
 In addition to ability to construct lists from items, we can also "splice" in other lists:

 ```